Climate Change Adaptation in Transboundary Flood Risk Management in the Western Balkans

-Title: Climate change adaptation in the Western Balkans
+Title: Climate Change Adaptation in Transboundary Flood Risk Management in the Western Balkans

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Albania: Ministry of Environment; Kosovo: Ministry of Environment and Spatial Planning; Macedonia: Ministry of Environment and Physical Planning; Montenegro: Ministry of Sustainable Development and Tourism; Serbia: Ministry of Agriculture and Environmental Protection
+Lead executing agencies: Albania: Ministry of Environment; Kosovo: Ministry of Environment and Spatial Planning; Macedonia: Ministry of Environment and Physical Planning; Montenegro: Ministry of Sustainable Development and Tourism

 Overall term: 2012 to 2018

 The Drin River Basin is home to 1.6 million people in the Western Balkans.
 Their lives depend on this system, which provides the resources they need for electricity generation, irrigation, fishing and recreational activities.
 Increasing floods and droughts in the Mediterranean region, and especially in the Western Balkans, will pose ever greater risks to the economy, flora, fauna and human health.

 Over the past few years, the frequency and severity of natural disasters (mainly floods and droughts) in the Western Balkans region has increased substantially.
 Climate change is causing intensive flooding to affect the living conditions of the population along the Drin River Basin.
 Climate projection models predict flooding is likely to increase in the coming years.
 The consequences of flooding include damage to property, destruction of crops, and loss of livestock, with severe economic impacts for communities.
 All riparian countries (Albania, Montenegro, Kosovo and Macedonia) clearly see a need for joint action in terms of preparedness, response and recovery, to successfully face the consequences of these events and adapt to predicted changes.